-The Internet Protocol (IP) address of your system or NetRAIN interface.
+The Internet Protocol (IP) address of your system.
 If you are going to supply your own IP address, write it in this space.
 If you will be using DHCP to assign IP addresses on a temporary basis, leave this space blank.